jtownson/swakka/readme.md

 Of course, you can still annotate your case classes and, if specific ClassDoc intances are in a closer scope they will take priority.
-You can use this to override annotation entries if, for example, they are in another project and your local semantics are differ.
+You can use this to override annotation entries if, for example, they are in another project/library and your local semantics are differ.

 ### The endpoint implementation, _Params => Route_